Anna Wintour

 Dame Anna Wintour (born 3 November 1949) is a British and American media executive who served as editor-in-chief of Vogue from 1988 to 2025.
-Currently, Wintour serves as global chief content officer and artist director at Condé Nast.
-Known for her trademark pageboy bob haircut and dark sunglasses, Wintour is regarded as the most powerful woman in publishing, and has become an important figure in the fashion world, serving as the lead chairperson of the annual haute couture Met Gala global fashion spectacle in Manhattan since the 1990s.
+Currently, Wintour serves as global chief content officer and artistic director at Condé Nast.
+Known for her trademark pageboy bob haircut and dark sunglasses, Wintour is regarded as one of the most powerful women in publishing, and has become an important figure in the fashion world, serving as the lead chairperson of the annual haute couture Met Gala global fashion spectacle in Manhattan since the 1990s.
 Wintour is praised for her skill in identifying emerging fashion trends, but has been criticised for her reportedly aloof and demanding personality.

 Her father, Charles Wintour, who was editor of the London-based Evening Standard from 1959 to 1976, consulted with her on how to make the newspaper relevant to the youth of the era.
 She became interested in fashion as a teenager and her career in fashion journalism began at two British magazines.
 Later, she moved to the United States, with stints at New York and House & Garden.
 She returned to London and was the editor of British Vogue between 1985 and 1987.
 A year later, she assumed control of the franchise's magazine in New York, reviving what many saw as a stagnating publication.
 Her use of the magazine to shape the fashion industry has been the subject of debate within it.
 Animal rights activists have attacked her for promoting fur, while other critics have charged her with using the magazine to promote elitist and unattainable views of femininity and beauty.

-A former personal assistant of Wintour, Lauren Weisberger, wrote the bestselling 2003 roman à clef The Devil Wears Prada, which was adapted into a 2006 film starring Meryl Streep as Miranda Priestly, a fashion editor, believed to be based on Wintour.
-In 2009, Wintour's editorship of Vogue was the original focus of a documentary film, R. J. Cutler's The September Issue.
-The film's focus switched to the creative teams and more senior fashion editors as filming progressed.
+A former personal assistant of Wintour, Lauren Weisberger, wrote the bestselling 2003 roman à clef The Devil Wears Prada, which was adapted into a 2006 film starring Meryl Streep as Miranda Priestly, believed to be based on Wintour.
+Wintour's editorship of Vogue was also featured in R. J. Cutler's 2009 documentary The September Issue.